univec-ai/postvec/web/docs/security.md

 ## Host writes

-The CLI's config writes refuse symlinks, multiply-linked files, and group/world-writable parents.
-Every write is a same-directory temp file
+The CLI refuses configuration writes through symlinks, multiply-linked files, and group/world-writable parent directories.
+Every write uses a same-directory temporary file
 + `rename()` + `fsync`.
 A half-written `shared_preload_libraries` line
 is a cluster that will not start.

-`--yes` never overrides a `Foreign` or `Modified` `99-postvec.conf`.
+`--yes` does not override a `Foreign` or `Modified` `99-postvec.conf`.

 ## Untrusted extension